FrankHB/pl-docs/en-US/calling-for-language-features.md

 		* Further, [Gödel's second incompleteness theorem](https://en.wikipedia.org/wiki/G%C3%B6del's_incompleteness_theorems#Second_incompleteness_theorem) shows that such formal systems cannot formalize a consistency proof to themselves on the meta level.
 * The system providing arithmetic operations should not be mandated as primitives in the core language.
 	* Despite the logical problems above, arithmetic systems have different difficulties on computation.
 No one is the choice fit to all problem domains, particularly when efficiency is taken into account.
-	* Explicit encoding based on the calculi (e.g. [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) encoded in lambda calculi) are general in inefficient.
-The [computational complexity], both in time, space and determinism, are poor for most practical use cases.
+	* Explicit external encoding schemes based on the calculi (e.g. [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) encoded in lambda calculi) are generally inefficient.
+The [computational complexity](https://en.wikipedia.org/wiki/Computational_complexity), both in time and space, are significantly poor for most practical use cases, and there is less determinism to estimate the range of the cost.
 So, such encodings are never enough.
-Although there can be mapping between the entities in such model and external entities of numbers, it is still suspicious to be worthy for a general-purposed language.
+Although there can be mapping between the entities in such model and external entities such as numbers, it is still suspicious worth doing so in a general-purposed language.
 	* All other existing methods to implement them involve independent disciplines of internal encoding schemes (e.g. [floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic)).
 		* Such disciplines expose many different concrete properties not needed by the problem domains (e.g. hard-coded representable numerical boundary and precision limitations) , which needs to be worked around further.
 		* An improper model of numbers may introduce too many unnecessary dependencies difficult to correctly abstract away.